htcondor/htcondor/docs/version-history/stable-release-series-88.rst

    sending multiple files, especially in wide-area network settings.
    :ticket:`7000`

+-  The HTCondor startd now deletes any orphaned Docker containers that have been left behind in the case of a starter crash, machine crash or docker restart
+   :ticket: `7019`

 -  If ``MAXJOBRETIREMENTTIME`` evaluates to ``-1``, it will truncate a job's retirement even during a peaceful shutdown.
    :ticket:`7034`